MandyIGuess/NSMBW-Modding/Newer-Specific/Retail-Map-Hud-In-Newer/README.md

 If you cannot get it to work, make an issue on the Issues page, and I'll try to respond as soon as I can.

 ## Changelog

+### v1.0.1 (August 09th, 2025)
+- Added code to properly recolor the Window pane, to avoid conflicts with mods that modify the player Window colors

 ### v1.0.0 (May 08th, 2025)
 - Initial release